-- New work launched in February 2017 to address casuals commitment and cancellation rate (sick or other). - Creating communication tools for Managers to raise awareness at the department level regarding sick time usage and the impacts of it. - Using systems like EARL to enable just in time conversations between FH Leaders and employees when an employee calls in sick. - Communication, education and audits implemented to ensure coding occurs appropriately for all shifts including sick time. - Enabling Managers through coaching on how to lead difficult conversations on sick time and other related topics. - Initiating Automation for the Attendance Promotion Program to enhance support for the Managers. - APP has transitioned to Workplace Health.
-Program is moving to an "Inform, Educate and Offer" model to ensure staff are aware of the impact of using sick time and increase integration and alignment within our current departments.
-Education sessions on the use of sick time and how it impacts employees from a leave and financial perspective are being offered at the sites with accompanying Communications for employees.
-80% of staff who go on LTD do not have enough paid sick time to cover their qualifying period.
+- New work launched in December 2018 to raise awareness of the importance of accumulating sick bank. - Creating communication tools for Managers to raise awareness at the department level regarding sick time usage and the impacts of it. - Using systems like EARL to enable just in time conversations between FH Leaders and employees when an employee calls in sick. - Communication, education and audits implemented to ensure coding occurs appropriately for all shifts including sick time. - Enabling Managers through coaching on how to lead difficult conversations on sick time and other related topics. - Initiating Automation for the Attendance Promotion Program to enhance support for the Managers. - new Attendance Support process has launched with employee who exceed their peer group average receiving letters and information regarding their sick time and how it compares to peers and supportive messages how they can improve their sick time.